Sing-Li/rc-fusion-dc2-stack/README.md

 ## docker-compose v2 format

-Use with docker-compose v1.8 or later only to create stack for swarm mode docker 1.12 or later.
+Use with docker-compose v1.8 or later only to create stack for orchestrations using docker 1.12 or later.

 #### customize the deployment